-Lambert House offers LGBTQ youth 23 different programs, activities, resources, and services on an ongoing, year-round basis.
+Lambert House offers LGBTQ youth over 20 different programs, activities, resources, and services on an ongoing, year-round basis.

-Informal mentoring by more than 70 community members each week.
-They range in age from 23 to 77, and represent dozens of careers, identities, and life experiences.
+Youth receive informal mentoring through relationships building with adult volunteers and staff.
+More than 70 community members, after completing our thorough vetting and training program, facilitate community building and programs with youth.
+They range in age from 23 to 77, and represent diverse array of careers, identities, personalities, and life experiences.
 Industries represented include hi-tech, medicine, social service, retail, management, corporate finance, project management, and much more!

 Outdoor Education & Recreation